 Get up-to-date with what's happening with the 2025 PSTN Switch Off

-The PSTN Switch Off is a drum we’ve been banging for a couple of years now and we’re not about to stop anytime soon.
-In fact, it’s now less than five years before the PSTN gets switched off for good and, if 2020 has taught us anything, it’s that having the ability to work from anywhere and conduct business remotely is vital to sustaining a successful company.
+The PSTN switch off is a drum we’ve been banging for a couple of years now and we’re not about to stop anytime soon.
+In fact, it’s now less than five years before the PSTN gets switched off for good.
+If 2020 has taught us anything, it’s that having the ability to work from anywhere and conduct business remotely is vital to sustaining a successful company.

 What is the PSTN?

 The PSTN is the Public Switched Telephone Network and it’s been in use since the 1800’s.
 In other words, it’s well overdue a revamp!
-And, in 2025 the revamp will be complete and the legacy telephone network will cease to operate.
-However, if you still want a phone line by 2025, you’ll have to switch to hosted voice, or VoIP, which uses internet lines to make your phone calls rather than the traditional copper wires.
+In 2025, the revamp will be complete and the legacy telephone network will cease to operate.
+However, if you still want a phone line by 2025, you’ll have to switch to hosted voice, or VoIP, which uses the internet to make your phone calls rather than the traditional copper wires.
 Switching to VoIP will ensure crystal clear call signal, less environmental degradation, added reliability and greater scope for mobility.